ronbarrantes/ronbarrantes/README.md

 - ⚡ Fun fact: ...
 -->

 I am a web developer.
-I usually code in Javascript and TypeScript.
+I usually write Javascript and TypeScript.
 I write a bit of React here and there